-750 5.5 Interannual variability of winter precipitation and long-term trends of accumulation
+5.5 Interannual variability of winter precipitation and long-term trends of accumulation

-Climate data indicate a large interannual variability of winter precipitation but long-term trends of solid and liquid precipitation on high elevations are not well known, and winter mass balances measurements are still rare in the Nepal Himalaya.
-The interannual variability of winter precipitation is much larger than of summer precipitation, and affects the seasonal mass balances on Yala Glacier.
-Derived from precipitation data from the Indian Embassy and the Airport in Kathmandu, Seko and

-- 755 Takahashi (1991) found that during the period from 1911 to 1986, winter precipitation (October-April) exceeded summer precipitation (May-September) in 10 years .
-Since 1985, the interannual variability was largest in the month of October (Fujita et al., 1997b) and extreme snowfall has been reported from cyclones in October for several years, such as in 1985 (Seko and Takahashi, 1991; Iida et al., 1987), Phailin in 2013 (Shea et al., 2015b), Hudhud in 2014 (Neckel et al., 2015), and the 1995 India cyclone in November 1995 (Kattelmann and Yamada, 1996).
-This precipitation variability has a significant effect on the - 760 mass balance of glaciers in the Nepal Himalaya (Seko and Takahashj, 1991).
-Early or large amounts of winter snowfall protect the glacier from ablation by the high albedo, like the snowfall from the cyclones Phailin and Hudhud in October 2013 and 2014.
+Climate data indicate a large interannual variability of winter precipitation but long-term trends of solid and liquid precipitation 770 on high elevations are not well known, and winter mass balances measurements are still rare in the Nepal Himalaya.
+The interannual variability of winter precipitation is much larger than of summer precipitation, and affected the seasonal mass balances on Yala Glacier.
+Derived from precipitation data from the Indian Embassy and the Airport in Kathmandu, Seko and Takahashi (1991) found that winter precipitation (October-April) exceeds summer precipitation (May-September) during 10 years in the period from 1911 to 1986.
+Since 1985, the interannual variability was largest in the month of October (Fujita et 775 al., 1997b) and extreme snowfall has been reported from cyclones in October for several years, such as in 1985 (Seko and Takahashi, 1991; Iida et al., 1987), Phailin in 2013 (Shea et al., 2015b), Hudhud in 2014 (Neckel et al., 2015), and the 1995 India cyclone in November 1995 (Kattelmann and Yamada, 1996).
+This precipitation variability has a significant effect on the mass balance of glaciers in the Nepal Himalaya (Seko and Takahashi, 1991).
+Early or large amounts of winter snowfall protect 780 the glacier from ablation by the high albedo, like the snowfall from the cyclones Phailin and Hudhud in October 2013 and 2014.
 In early 2015, exceptional amounts of precipitation likely dampened the effects of the extremely negative summer balance with less than average precipitation.